 Volunteering at Any Age

-National Volunteer Week (April 19-25, 2020) is a great time to start volunteering – and to get the whole family involved.
+National Volunteer Week (occuring in April every year) is a great time to start volunteering – and to get the whole family involved.
 Volunteers of every age are needed all year, every year!

 It’s never too early to start instilling a spirit of volunteerism in the next generation.
 The key is to match the activity to the child’s age and interests.
 Children as young as two can help pick up trash.
 Four-year-olds can help assemble blessing bags (with essentials such as toothbrushes and socks) for the homeless.
 Elementary school kids are becoming aware of the needs of others and may choose to volunteer at animal shelters or soup kitchens.
 Just remember to check the requirements of any organization you seek to support through your family’s volunteerism.
 The organization may ask you to volunteer alongside of your kids in order to supervise.

 High-schoolers can earn community service hours by volunteering in their communities or even dedicate a school break to traveling to another country to build houses or feed impoverished families.
 Many international nonprofits organize service trips.

 During your 20’s, 30’s and 40’s, choose volunteer opportunities that fit in with the demands of work and family.
 For example, if your job requires you to act in a leadership role, you might choose to volunteer as a worker bee —fulfilling a defined task such as delivering meals to shut-ins or sorting food at the Food Bank.
 If you have extra time, consider getting involved in the administration of a nonprofit as a Board Member.
 To busy to volunteer at all?
 You might consider supporting a favorite cause financially and sharing the organization’s mission through social media.